California Continuation Education Association (CCEA)

 Members shall have the right to:

-3. be considered for nomination to Executive Board office/
+- be considered for nomination to Executive Board office.

-7. receive support from Executive Board members as well as the CDE Board liaison.
+- receive support from Executive Board members as well as the CDE Board liaison and appointed regional advisory members.

-A. Membership dues shall be established annually by the Executive Board no later than May 31st for the following year.
+A. Professional membership dues shall be established annually by the Executive Board no later than May 31st for the following year.

 The organization shall have an Executive Board with authority to implement these Bylaws and to conduct the affairs of CCEA.

-1. Members shall serve two year terms, with a maximum of two successive terms in any given office.
+- Members shall serve terms of two years, with a maximum of two successive terms in any given office.

 1. The Executive Board will be composed of:

-f.
-Executive Board Liaisons shall be four members (one each from the four CCEA districts) who shall be non-voting members of the Board.
+f.)
+Executive Board Advisory appointees shall be four members (two each from the four CCEA regions) who shall be voting members of the Board.

 2. The President may appoint other members, in good standing, for special assignments with the approval of the Executive Board.